 But, if you love meeting Disney characters you are going to love a Disney cruise.
 It is so much easier to get involved in the meet and greets.

-Disney cruise lines also offer very unique character greeting experiences that you simply can’t get anywhere else.
+Disney cruise lines also offer unique character greeting experiences that you simply can’t get anywhere else.

 If Princess Tiana is a favorite you really should sail on the Disney Wonder.